Faulk scores 2nd goal in OT to lift Blues over Kraken, 4-3 - NewsBreak

 Will Borgen, Ryan Donato and Alex Larsson scored for Seattle in its third straight loss at home to start the season.
 Seattle wiped away a two-goal deficit in the second and played its best defensive period of the season to send it overtime.

+“This is our hockey team tonight, the way we battled. competed, executed, the pace and the tenacity that we played with," Kraken coach Dave Hakstol said.

-Faulk gave St. Louis a 3-1 lead with 7:48 left in the first period.
+Faulk gave St. Louis a 3-1 lead with 7:48 left in the first period, scoring 17 seconds after Schenn.
+But the team gave up a two-goal lead for the second time in two games.

+“I’m going to take the two points, but definitely it was pretty ugly in the second and third period again,” Faulk said.

 Donato stuffed the puck home midway through the second and Larsson buried a slap shot from the blue line to tie it with 1:29 left in the period.
 Binnington appeared to have the puck lined up on Larsson's shot, but Torey Krug inadvertently redirected the puck into the net with his stick.